Semiclassical approach to the nonlocal nonlinear Schr\"{o}dinger equation with a non-Hermitian term: Example

 In our method, $\varkappa$ and $\Lambda$ can be exactly equal to zero.
 In such way, we can construct asymptotic solutions to the linear Sch\"{o}dinger equation with a non-Hermitian term and to the NLSE without non-Hermitian term, respectively.
 However, we do not assume these parameters to be small in general.
 Hence, the solution behaviour can drastically change depending on $\varkappa$ and $\Lambda$.
-Fig. \ref{fig1} shows that the dynamics of solutions significantly changes when we put one of parameters $\varkappa$ or $\Lambda$ as well as both of them to be not equal to zero.
+Fig. \ref{fig1} and \ref{fig2} show that the dynamics of solutions significantly changes when we put one of parameters $\varkappa$ or $\Lambda$ as well as both of them to be not equal to zero.
+Judging by the numerical solutions, our analytical asymptotic solutions are reasonably accurate for small $\hbar$ regardless of the presence of a non-Hermitian part.